-Spring Arbor University seniors (90 credits or more) may take up to six hours of 500-level course work to apply toward the bachelor's degree.
-If a course is counted for the undergraduate program, it may not be counted toward a graduate program.
+Spring Arbor University seniors (90 credit hours or more) may take up to 6 credit hours of 500-level coursework to apply toward the bachelor's degree.
+If a course is counted for the undergraduate program, it may not be counted toward a graduate program with the exception of the RN to MSN program.